gardener/gardener-extension-os-gardenlinux/README.md

 An example for a `ControllerRegistration` resource that can be used to register this controller to Gardener can be found [here](example/controller-registration.yaml).

-This controller is based on revision [b5ba8164](https://github.com/gardener/gardener-extension-os-ubuntu-alicloud/commit/b5ba8164ed4c52872b1d4bd5ee3eaa4ed58da966) of [gardener-extension-os-ubuntu-alicloud](https://github.com/gardener/gardener-extension-os-ubuntu-alicloud).
-Its implementation is using the [`oscommon`](https://github.com/gardener/gardener/blob/master/extensions/pkg/controller/operatingsystemconfig/oscommon/README.md) library for operating system configuration controllers.
+The implementation of this controller is using Gardeners [`oscommon`](https://github.com/gardener/gardener/blob/master/extensions/pkg/controller/operatingsystemconfig/oscommon/README.md) library for operating system configuration controllers.

 Please find more information regarding the extensibility concepts and a detailed proposal [here](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md).